-My good friends, while I do most earnestly recommend you to take care of your health and safety, as things most precious to us, I would not have that care degenerate into an effeminate and over-curious attention, which is always disgraceful to a man’s self, and often troublesome to others. -Edmund Burke
+My good friends, while I do most earnestly recommend you to take care of your health and safety, as things most precious to us, I would not have that care degenerate an over-curious attention, which is always disgraceful to a man’s self, and often troublesome to others. ~Edmund Burke

-I am interested in maintaining health.
-I also like to eat things that taste good.
-Both of these criteria have to be met for my dietary explorations.
-I am less interested in the science that is connected with them and more in how they feel.
+I am concerned about my health.
+I like to explore extreme diets.
+This is how I understand them.
 Do I feel well while eating in a certain way?
-I participate in a vigorous athletic endeavor and can rapidly assess effect of diet on performance.
 I also ask myself some simple questions: Is this diet sustainable as far as cost and preparation?
 Is it in any way reflective of the way of eating of any traditional culture?
-I find this last question important because we seem to find traditional cultures better able to assess the value of things than our current mechanistic models.
+I find this last question important because we seem to find said cultures better able to assess the value of things than our current mechanistic models.

-The ancestral diet, better known as the paleo diet, is my latest exploration.
+The ancestral diet better known as some of it’s sects : Paleo diet, the Keto diet, Weston Price, BulletProof Diet, is my latest exploration.

 The Ancestral diet assumes that the human being is best suited to eat what pre-agricultural ancestors ate.
-We are genetically predisposed to thrive on animal products and vegetables.
-Grains and legumes cause or contribute to the various ailments that plague modern man; weight gain, inflammatory conditions such as arthritis, diabetes and the whole host.
+We are genetically predisposed to thrive on Animal products and vegetables.
+Grains and legumes cause or contribute to the various ailments that plague modern man; weight gain, inflammation conditions such as arthritis, diabetes and the whole host.

-Having discovered “Nourishing Traditions” and Sally Fallon-Weston Price in the early 90’s, much of the internal resistance that I might have about consuming fat and animal protein I have digested and removed from my psyche.
+Having discovered “Nourishing Traditions” and Sally Fallon-Weston Price in the early 90’s, much of the internal resistance that might exist about consuming fat and animal protein I have digested and removed from my psyche.

 Now to the point: I discovered the perfect meal.
-Its origins are lost in obscurity.
+It’s origins are lost in obscurity.
 Some say it was the creation of early gluten-free-ers, some say the genius of low-carbers.
+Some the neo-paleo persons.
 I care not.
 That it exists is enough.
 Somewhere in heaven or the neo-platonic world of ideals there is vibrating at an extremely high frequency the etheric blueprint of that perfect meal, waiting to be manifested in some kitchen, somewhere, anywhere.
 Call it Meatza.